hankbao/libreboot/docs/install/t500_external.md

 [ThinkWiki](http://www.thinkwiki.org/wiki/Category:T500) has a list of CPUs for this system.
 The Core 2 Duo P8400, P8600 and P8700 are believed to work in libreboot.
-The T9600 was also tested on the T400 and confirmed working, so the T9400/T9500/T9550 probably also work, but they are untested.
+The T9600 was also tested on the T400 and confirmed working.

+T9550 was tested by a user, and is compatible as reported in the IRC channel.
+T9500 and T9400 may also work, but YMMV.

 Quad-core CPUs
 --------------